nvie/git-toolbelt/README.md

 ### git commit-to

-Every been on a branch and really wanted to quickly commit a change to a different branch?
+Ever been on a branch and really wanted to quickly commit a change to a different branch?
 Given that this is possible without merge conflicts, git commit-to will allow you to do so, without checking out the branch necessarily.